Best Places to Visit in Bali: 31 Top Attractions, Temples, Beaches & Hidden Gems

 It is one of the best East Bali stops when combined with Tirta Gangga.

-19. The mountainous region of Kintamani
+19. The Mountainous Region of Kintamani

 Kintamani is one of Bali’s most scenic highland districts.
 It offers mountain air, volcano views, crater landscapes, and cafés looking out over Mount Batur and Lake Batur.